s-sohani/knowledge/Data Intensive/3- Storage and Retrieval.md

 ## Sort Order in Column Storage
 In a column store, it doesn’t necessarily matter in which order the rows are stored.
 It’s easiest to store them in the order in which they were inserted, since then inserting a new row just means appending to each of the column files.
 However, we can choose to impose an order, like we did with SSTables previously, and use that as an indexing mechanism.
 A second column can determine the sort order of any rows that have the same value in the first column.

+## Writing to Column-Oriented Storage
+An update-in-place approach, like B-trees use, is not possible with compressed columns.
+If you wanted to insert a row in the middle of a sorted table, you would most likely have to rewrite all the column files.
+As rows are identified by their position within a column, the insertion has to update all columns consistently.
+Fortunately, we have already seen a good solution earlier in this chapter: LSM-trees.
+All writes first go to an in-memory store, where they are added to a sorted structure and prepared for writing to disk.
+It doesn’t matter whether the in-memory store is row-oriented or column-oriented.
+When enough writes have accumulated, they are merged with the column files on disk and written to new files in bulk.